ofattouh/osir-tool-staging/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 17.6 =
+= 18.1 =
-Release Date: November 16th, 2021
+Release Date: February 8th, 2022

-Yoast SEO 17.6 is out today!
-This new release brings several fixes and enhancements to improve how the plugin works.
-And we’re getting it ready for the upcoming WordPress 5.9 release.
-Go check it out!
-Read more about what's new in Yoast SEO 17.6 in [our release post in English](https://yoa.st/release-17-6) or [our release post in Spanish](https://yoa.st/release-17-6-spanish)!
+Yoast SEO 18.1 is out today!
+This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
+Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

 Enhancements:

-* Enhances the upgrade flow for add-ons by considering the minimum required WP version before showing any available updates.
-* Enables the Schema Article type for any post type supporting authors.
-* Removes the placeholder texts for title and description inputs in the Google preview and Social preview since they have no semantic value.
+* Changes the overall SEO score color on the post type overview pages to red when no keyphrase is set.

 Bugfixes:

-* Fixes a bug where the `page` post type wasn't allowed to display an `Article` piece in the Schema.
-* Fixes a bug where the content inside of reusable blocks would not be analyzed correctly.
+* Fixes a bug where images inserted into our FAQ or HowTo blocks would be rendered wider then their respective container when using a Block Theme.
+* Fixes a bug where plugins that would initialize after our plugin would be unable to register certain plugin information or utilize certain hooks.
+* Fixes a bug where capitalized keyphrases would show up twice in the Wincher SEO performance tracking modal.

 Other:

-* The plugin will no longer block installation on PHP 8.0+ when installed via Composer.
-* Deprecates the `wpseo_schema_article_post_types` filter.
+* Switches from packaged script translations to those from wordpress.org in order to reduce ZIP size and disk usage.

-= 17.5 =
+= 18.0 =
-Release Date: November 2nd, 2021
+Release Date: January 25th, 2022

-Say hello to Yoast SEO 17.5!
-Or maybe γεια would fit better, as this release introduces Greek readability support.
-Plus: you’ll also be able to find | and ~ title separators again.
-Happy updating!
-Read more about what's new in Yoast SEO 17.5 in [our release post in English](https://yoa.st/release-17-5) or [our release post in Spanish](https://yoa.st/release-17-5-spanish)!
+Yoast SEO 18.0 is out now!
+This release contains a number of bug fixes and a couple of enhancements.
+We've enhanced schema presentation for non-alphanumeric languages and made several improvements in both the SEO and readability analysis of the Japanese language.
+Read more about what's new in Yoast SEO 18.0 in [our release post in English](https://yoa.st/release-18-0) or [our release post in Spanish](https://yoa.st/release-18-0-spanish)!

 Enhancements:

-* Completes the readability analysis for Greek by adding the transition words, sentence beginnings and passive voice assessments.
-* Improves keyword detection for Greek by adding a function words list.
-* Reduces the right padding of the collapsible sidebar buttons to match the block editor's new styling.
-* Restores the `|` and `~` separators.
-* Reduces the right padding of the collapsible sidebar buttons to match Gutenberg's new styling.
+* Limits a potentially slow query to certain routes, which makes it so it gets called fewer times.
+* Enhances schema presentation for languages that are not alphanumeric.
+Props to [sous-studio](https://github.com/sous-studio).

 Bugfixes:

+* Fixes a bug where removing an image from our Facebook Preview and Twitter Preview modals could lead to a confusing experience due to focus loss.
+* Fixes a bug where clicking outside of a Yoast modal in the block editor would not close the modal.
+* Fixes a bug where Japanese keyphrase enclosed in double quotes failed to be recognized in Keyword in meta description, Keyword density, Keyphrase distribution, Keyphrase in introduction, Keyphrase in image text and in Keyphrase in subheading assessments.
+* Fixes a bug where synonyms enclosed in double quotes in the Link keyphrase assessment failed to be recognized even when there were exact matches in the anchor text.
+* Fixes a bug where incorrect assessments were shown for keyphrases only consisting of function words in Japanese.
+* Fixes a bug where a fatal error would be thrown if the link count of a corrupt indexable item would get updated.
-* Fixes a bug where the analysis highlight button would be visible on tags, categories, and custom taxonomies even though we don't support highlighting for those types.
+* Fixes a bug where the title tag would not be correct in Full Site Editing themes.
-* Fixes a bug where links to items on the same page were incorrectly identified as links to other pages, leading to an incorrect result on the Link keyphrase assessment.
+* Fixes a bug where the text length assessment would count URLs from videos loaded in the article in the total amount of the copy characters in Japanese.
+* Fixes a bug where Japanese full stops in a text would be counted as three characters instead of one.

+Other:

+* Sets the WordPress tested up to version to 5.9.
+* Sets WooCommerce tested up to version to 6.1.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).